Essendon v Western Bulldogs (2000 AFL season): Second quarter

 Essendon took its first lead of the game early in the second quarter when Fletcher converted a set shot from 40m.
-Soon after, a hurried shot by Blake Caracella from 50m out fell in the Essendon goalsquare, and rolled through for a goal off Adam Ramanauskas's boot without Ramanauskas even appearing to notice.
-A more direct style of play led to another goal soon after, Joe Misiti converting a 45m set shot, and Essendon led by 13 points, having kicked five of the last six goals – prompting the commentary team to question the defensive tactics.
+Soon after, a hurried shot by Blake Caracella from 50m out fell in the Essendon goalsquare, and it rolled through for a goal off Adam Ramanauskas's boot without Ramanauskas even appearing to notice.
+A more direct style of play led to another goal soon after, with Joe Misiti converting a 45m set shot, and Essendon led by 13 points, having kicked five of the last six goals – prompting the commentary team to question the defensive tactics.
 The Bulldogs scored next, Simon Garlick converting a 35m set shot after a mark.
 Essendon had a chance to respond after causing a turnover in its forward line, but Rioli's shot went out on the full.
-Fletcher then kicked his second goal of the quarter from a 60m set shot, restoring a 14 point advantage for Essendon.
+Fletcher then kicked his second goal of the quarter from a 60m set shot, restoring a 14-point advantage for Essendon.

 The Bulldogs then had the best of the final part of the quarter.
 After a behind to Brad Johnson and another to Jose Romero, Brad Johnson kicked the last two goals of the quarter to even the score.
 For the first, Liberatore made a goal-saving tacking against Darren Bewick on the centre wing, won the ball, and rebounded to Johnson; and for the second, an attacking effort by Paul Hudson and Trent Bartlett ended in Johnson's hands.
 Johnson had yet another chance, but his 50m set shot fell short for no score.
-A few seconds before the half time siren, Essendon's John Barnes knocked Johnson down off the ball with a hip-and-shoulder to the head, sparking an all-in brawl before the players left the field for half time.
-With the scores tied at 7.3 (45) apiece, Wallace was pleased with the performance, and with the frustration that it was evidently causing the Essendon players.
+A few seconds before the half-time siren, Essendon's John Barnes knocked Johnson down off the ball with a hip-and-shoulder to the head, sparking an all-in brawl before the players left the field for half-time.
+With the scores tied at 7.3 (45) apiece, Wallace was pleased with the performance and with the frustration that it was evidently causing the Essendon players.